All Episodes

 Yeah.

-Oh my goodness, man.
+Oh, my goodness, man.

-You you better not give Kurt much.
+You better not give Kurt Buddhist.

-There is not most of the Steelers' big plays this year are not executed as drawn up.
+Most of the Steelers' big plays this year are not executed as drawn up.

-That that's something that actually troubles me.
+That's something that actually troubles me.

-He's sitting in the box, that's true.
+He's sitting in the background.

 That's true.